notaryproject/specifications/specs/signature-envelope-jws.md

 }
 ```

 - **[`alg`](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.1)**(*string*): This REQUIRED header defines which signing algorithm was used to generate the signature.
 JWS specification defines `alg` as a required header, that MUST be present and MUST be understood and processed by verifier.
-The signature algorithm of the signing key (first certificate in `x5c`) is the source of truth, and during signing the value of `alg` MUST be set corresponding to signature algorithm of the signing key using [this mapping](#supported-alg-header-values) that lists the Notary Project signature allowed subset of `alg` values supported by JWS.
+The signature algorithm of the signing key (first certificate in `x5c`) is the source of truth, and during signing the value of `alg` MUST be set corresponding to signature algorithm of the signing key using [this mapping](#supported-alg-header-values) that lists the Notary signature allowed subset of `alg` values supported by JWS.
 Similarly verifier of the signature MUST match `alg` with signature algorithm of the signing key to mitigate algorithm substitution attacks.
 - **[`cty`](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.10)**(*string*): The REQUIRED header content-type is used to declare the media type of the secured content (the payload).
 The supported value is `application/vnd.cncf.notary.payload.v1+json`.
 - **`io.cncf.notary.signingScheme`**(*string*)(critical): This REQUIRED header specifies the [Notary Project Signing Scheme](./signing-scheme.md) used by the signature.
 Supported values are `notary.x509` and `notary.x509.signingAuthority`.
 - **`io.cncf.notary.signingTime`**(*string*): This header specifies the time at which the signature was generated.
 This is an untrusted timestamp, and therefore not used in trust decisions.
 Its value is a [RFC 3339][rfc3339] formatted date time, the optional fractional second ([time-secfrac][rfc3339][[1](https://datatracker.ietf.org/doc/html/rfc3339#section-5.3)]) SHOULD NOT be used.
 This claim is REQUIRED and only valid when signing scheme is `notary.x509`.